ossec/ossec-docs/about/active_response_logic.rst

 How the active response works internally:

-* Read active-respose-doc.txt for details on configuration
+* Read active-response-doc.txt for details on configuration

 #.
 The analysis server receives an event that matches the active response policy.